powersync-ja/powersync-js/demos/react-native-web-supabase-todolist/README.md

   schema: AppSchema,
   database: factory,
   sync: {
-    // You can specify a path to the sync worker
+    // Option 1: You can specify a path to the sync worker
     worker: '/@powersync/worker/SharedSyncImplementation.umd.js'

-    // Or provide a factory function to create the worker.
+    //Option 2: Or provide a factory function to create the worker.
     // The worker name should be unique for the database filename to avoid conflicts if multiple clients with different databases are present.
     // worker: (options) => {
     //   return new SharedWorker(`/@powersync/worker/SharedSyncImplementation.umd.js`, {